Spread of Islam: Palestine

 As Jerusalem grew in importance to Muslims and pilgrimages increased, tolerance for other religions declined.
 Christians were persecuted and churches destroyed.
-The Sixth Fatimid caliph, al-Hakim bi-Amr Allah, 996–1021, who was believed to be "God made manifest" by his most zealous Shiʻi followers, now known as the Druze, destroyed the Holy Sepulchre in 1009.
+The sixth Fatimid caliph, al-Hakim bi-Amr Allah (996–1021), who was believed to be "God made manifest" by his most zealous Shi'a followers, now known as the Druze, destroyed the Holy Sepulchre in 1009.
 This powerful provocation helped ignite the flame of fury that led to the First Crusade.
 The dynasty was later overtaken by Saladin of the Ayyubid dynasty.